takos22/takos22/README.md

 # Hi there, I'm takos22

-I mainly use python and I consider myself as an expert.
+I mainly use python and I'm really good at it.
 I'm the developer of the [`codingame`](https://pypi.org/project/codingame/) and [`aiocodingame`](https://pypi.org/project/aiocodingame/) modules on PyPI.
 I made some discord bots, APIs, modules, websites.